 Palacerigg Country Park

 Set in the hills to the south-east of Cumbernauld, Palacerigg Country Park is owned by North Lanarkshire Council.
 Established in the early 1970s, Palacerigg has been developed around the objectives of conservation, environmental education and countryside recreation.
-More than 40 hectares of what was once a bleak upland farm have been planted with hundreds of thousands of native trees and shrubs.
+More than 40 hectares of what was once a bleak upland farm have been planted with thousands of native trees and shrubs.
+This

 Broadwood Loch